TN 13 (09-15)

 ONSET AND PROGRESSION

-Prognosis is poor for medulloblastoma with metastases.
+Prognosis is poor for medulloblastoma.

 Surgery alone does not cure this type of cancer.
 Chemotherapy and radiation are often used in combination with surgery.